 In this guide, we’ll introduce you to the different types of APIs, so you’ll know which to pursue in order to share your company’s data efficiently and safely.

 What are the different types of APIs?

 When referencing APIs, we’re usually talking about a subcategory of APIs called web APIs.
-Web APIs are APIs that are accessed using the Hypertext Transfer Protocol (HTTP), the same protocol used for fetching and displaying web pages in browsers.
+Web APIs are accessed using the Hypertext Transfer Protocol (HTTP), the same protocol used for fetching and displaying web pages in browsers.

 We can divide Web APIs into groups by intended level of access and scope of use.
-There are four widely agreed-upon types of web APIs: open APIs, partner APIs, internal APIs, and composite APIs.
+There are four widely agreed-upon web APIs: open APIs, partner APIs, internal APIs, and composite APIs.

-Open APIs, also known as public APIs or external APIs, are available to use by any developer.
-As a result, open APIs typically have relatively low authentication and authorization measures, and are often restricted in the assets they share.
-While some open APIs are free, others require a subscription fee to use, which is often tiered based on the number of calls made to the API.
+Open APIs, also known as public APIs or external APIs, are available to any developer.
+As a result, open APIs typically have relatively low authentication and authorization measures and are often restricted in the assets they share.
+While some open APIs are free, others require a subscription fee, which is often tiered based on the number of calls made to the API.